A global Torelli theorem for hyperkahler manifolds: Introduction

-Define the mapping class group $\Gamma:= \Diff/\Diff_0$ of a manifold $M$ as a quotient of a group of oriented diffeomorphisms of $M$ by isotopies.
-Clearly, $\Gamma$ acts on $H^2(M, \R)$ perserving the integer structure.
+Define the mapping class group $\Gamma:= \Diff/\Diff_0$ of a manifold $M$ as a quotient of the group of oriented diffeomorphisms of $M$ by isotopies.
+Clearly, $\Gamma$ acts on $H^2(M, \R)$ perserving the integral structure.
 We are able to determine the group $\Gamma$ up to commensurability, proving that it is commensurable to an arithmetic group $O(H^2(M, \Z), q)$ of finite covolume in $O(3, b_2(M)-3)$.

 \theorem Let $M$ be a compact, simple hyperk\"ahler manifold, and $\Gamma= \Diff/\Diff_0$ its mapping class group.
 Then $\Gamma$ acts on $H^2(M, \R)$ preserving the Bogomolov-Beauville-Fujiki form.
-Moreover, the corresponding homomorphism $\Gamma \arrow O(H^2(M, \Z), q)$ has finite kernel, and its image has finite index in $O(H^2(M, \Z), q)$ .
+Moreover, the corresponding homomorphism $\Gamma \arrow O(H^2(M, \Z), q)$ has finite kernel, and its image has finite index in $O(H^2(M, \Z), q)$.

 {\bf Proof:} This is \ref{_Mapp_cl_group_hk_Theorem_}. \endproof